informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### **[FS-SEQ-HEIGHT]**:
 The returned value *terminationHeight* is the height of the block with the largest height that could be verified.
-In order to do so, *Fastsync* needs the Commit of the block at height  *terminationHeight + 1* in the blockchain.
+In order to do so, *Fastsync* needs the block at height  *terminationHeight + 1* of the blockchain.

 # Part II - Protocol view